malkootkhan/MyImportantNotes/linuxKernelBook.md

 it can also be done in the following way:
 "scripts/faddr2line vmlinux < function name + offset >"
 function+offset=function-name+0x34
+-we can also target the in this way: run gdb ./vmlinux then in gdb "list *(functionName+offset or address)" it will take me to the line in source code that created the problem

 RandomTopicsImportant:
 ----------------------